danbev/learning-ai/notes/llava.md

 ```
 Notice that this will iterate over the tensors and calculate the size of the
 buffer required to store all the tensors.
 If the size of the buffer is greater
-than the maximum size then then tensors up to the current tensor will be
+than the maximum size then the tensors up to the current tensor will be
 allocated on the CUDA device by calling `alloc_tensor_range`.
 ```c
     // allocate remaining tensors